osic/qe-docs/upgrade_test_tool_reqs.rst

 Description
 ===========

-Tool for testing upgrades of the OpenStack software.
-The tool validates if an OpenStack deployment can perform an upgrade of its services from one release N-1 to a release N successfully, or from the latest official release to master.
-It also provides information that can be used to assess if an upgrade complies with the requirements for being recognized as a **rolling upgrade**, a **zero downtime upgrade** or a
-**zero impact upgrade**.
+Toolset for testing an OpenStack environment before, during, and after an upgrade process.
+The toolset answers the question "how does OpenStack behaves across upgrades from one release N to a release N+1, or from the latest official release to master?".
+It also provides information that can be used to assess if an upgrade complies with the requirements for being recognized as a **rolling upgrade**, a **zero downtime upgrade** or a **zero impact upgrade**.

 |